 5.1.
-Experiment 1: Mountain Car Problem
+Experiment 1: mountain car problem

-In this experiment we tested how cases acquired in the 2D mountain car problem (Moore, 1991) can be transferred and used to speed up the learning in the 3D mountain car problem (Taylor et al., 2008b).
+In this experiment we tested how cases acquired in the 2D mountain car problem [52] can be transferred and used to speed up the learning in the 3D mountain car problem [53].

 In the mountain car problem, a car that is located at the bottom of a valley is moved backward and forward until it reaches the top of a hill.
 The goal of the learning agent is to generalise across continuous state variables in order to learn how to drive the car up to the goal state.